fbpx

 Simplify your subject matter and draw line art in black using a mono-width brush.
 Fill your line work with mostly flat color and minimal shading.
 Decorate around your main subject with stars, dots, or other imagery iconic of this style.

-18. Painterly STYLE Art
+19. Painterly Style Art

 The painterly style is more defined by the media used than a particular art movement: that medium being paint!
 It allows the medium to be explicitly evident as opposed to smoothing out brush strokes to make something look hyper-realistic.
 In other words, the painterly style seeks to look like it was painted.
 This can translate into a less-detailed, more loose appearance where brush strokes are expressly visible.
 The painterly style is devoid of flat color, instead allowing visible brush strokes to be seen.